onboard-data/Onboard_API_wrappers_documentation/Querying Data Model.rst

 First, we query equipment types.

 .. note::
-   While the R client expands nested lists (meaning there is a row for each subtype), the Python client has one row per equipment type, meaning the sub-equipment types are nested as dataframes within each row.
+   While the R client `get_equip_types()` expands nested lists (meaning there is a row for each subtype), the Python `client.get_equipment_types()` has one row per equipment type, meaning the sub-equipment types are nested as dataframes within each row.
 In the Python client, you must manually list subtypes for an equipment type as shown in the Python code block.

 .. tabs::
    .. code-tab:: py